 New Paramount is born, a union of Skydance Media and Paramount Global that will build its future around new platforms

-New Paramount's management team will be led by David Ellison as Executive Chairman and Chief Executive Officer and Jeff Shell (presidente de RedBird Sports & Media y exCEO de NBCUniversal) como presidente.
+New Paramount's management team will be led by David Ellison as executive chairman and chief executive officer and Jeff Shell (presidente de RedBird Sports & Media y exCEO de NBCUniversal) como presidente.
 Ambos profesionales, con una gran experiencia operativa y conocimientos demostrados en el impulso del crecimiento de empresas creativas y de medios de comunicación, pondrán todo su conocimiento en “mejorar el rendimiento” de Paramount y aumentar su alcance y reconocimiento en el nuevo ecosistema audiovisual de medios.

 Did you like this article?

-Subscribe to our Feed and you won't miss a thing.
+Subscribe to our NEWSLETTER and you won't miss anything.